BowlOfSoup/bowl-of-bytes/content/posts/setup-wireguard-vpn.md

 #### (1) Verify via your phone or device
 You should be able to connect from your phone to your internal network.
 * Turn off Wi-Fi on your phone.
-* Connect to the VPN.
+* Connect to the VPN (either by scanning the QR code on your phone or importing the configuration file).
 * Try accessing your NAS or router’s web interface.

 #### (2) Check if the VPN still works after a reboot.